ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 This was the easiest step.
 We worked together on the assembly, alternating each step, and then animated the motion of the rack and pinion.
-It was important to put on offset on the rotating mate, in order to line up the key with the spinner.
+It was important to put an offset on the rotating mate, in order to line up the key with the spinner.